-Program sites are chosen from among some of the most pristine locations in proximity of no more than 500 miles from Broward County.
+Program sites are chosen from among some of the most pristine locations in proximity of no more than 500 miles from Los Angeles in California or Broward County in Florida.
 Contact us for more information about camp location(s).

 Besides the numerous excellent workshops facilitated by highly experienced professionals; this program will provide outings and physical activities to balance the experience with some fun.
 These activities may include experiences such as theme park visit, county fairs, nature trips, and other exciting outings.

 Volunteers and other adult workers will be fingerprinted before working with minors.
 Most volunteers are recruited from high schools and colleges.
 Click here to visit the volunteer page.